BMW M3: Motorsport

 The E92 M3 saw BMW return to the Deutsche Tourenwagen Masters (DTM) after a break of 20 years.
 In its debut season in 2012, the M3 won the drivers championship, the manufacturers championship and five out of ten races for the season.

 In endurance racing, the BMW Motorsport/Schnitzer Motorsport M3 GT2 won the 2010 24 Hours of Nürburgring, driven by Jörg Müller, Augusto Farfus, Pedro Lamy, and Uwe Alzen.
 The M3 also qualified second at the 2010 24 Hours of Spa and led the race until being forced to retire in the final hour due to suspension failure.
 The M3 won the GT2 category in the ILMC 2010 1000 km of Zhuhai in China.

 A GT4 version of the M3 was introduced in 2009 and competed in various races, including finishing third in the GT4 SP10 class at the 2009 24 Hours Nürburgring, and winning its class at the ADAC Westfalenfahrt race at the Nürburgring in April 2009.
-In July 2009, BMW Motorsport released an M3 GT4 model for sale to private teams and drivers.
+In July 2009, BMW Motorsport released an M3 GT4 model for sale to private teams and drivers; this included the GT2 body kit.
 The official kerb weight was 1430 kg and changes to the 336 kW were claimed to be minimal.
 For the 2010 24 Hours Nürburgring, the "Balance of Performance" required the M3 to not exceed a power output of 287 kW and to have a minimum weight of 1400 kg.

 In the United States, Rahal Letterman Racing entered two factory-backed E92 M3s in the 2009 American Le Mans Series season, competing in the GT2 category.
 In 2011, the BMW achieved a 1–2 finish in the 12 Hours of Sebring.
 In the 2011 American Le Mans Series GT class, BMW Team RLL swept all categories, winning the GT manufacturer, team and driver championships.
 In 2012, the M3 won the GT class at the 12 Hours of Sebring.
 The #79 M3 GT2 that competed at Le Mans became the 17th BMW Art Car after it was decorated by Jeff Koons.
 The M3 GT2 was succeeded by the BMW Z4 GTE in 2013.